 Deployment Order

-- First: Deploy intermediate role in intermediate/trusted account (this template)
+For chained access deployments, follow this order:- First: Deploy intermediate role in intermediate/trusted account (this template)

 - Second: Deploy chained inventory role in management/delegated account (if needed)